AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

     <td><p align="justify">Docker does not support user namespaces but is a feature currently under development<sup> [13]</sup>.
 UID mapping is currently supported by the LXC driver but not in the native libcontainer library.
     <br>
     <br>
     This feature would allow the Docker daemon to run as an unprivileged user on the host but appear as running as root within containers.
-While suing the LXC driver this can by using the <code>-lxc-conf</code> option, as shown in the example Docker <code>run</code> command below.</p>
+While using the LXC driver this can by using the <code>-lxc-conf</code> option, as shown in the example Docker <code>run</code> command below.</p>
     <code>docker run -lxc-conf="lxc.id_map = u 0 100000 65536" -lxc-conf="lxc.id_map = g 0 100000 65536" ...</code>
     <br>
     <br>